2018 VCFM Rules & Guidelines

 Dates: The Market will run every Friday beginning on May 25 and ending on August 31.
 The market managers will make every effort to open the market, but may need to cancel market day if weather poses a safety issue for vendors and visitors.

-2.Set-Up: The Market will be open for business from 8:30 am to 12 noon.
+Set-Up: The Market will be open for business from 8:30 am to 12 noon.
 Vendors may arrive as early as 7:00 am to be ready for customers by 8:15 am.
 Cleanup must be completed by 12:30 pm.
 We will have a team of volunteers to help you unload, set up your tent and tables, and help you break them down at closing.

-3.Location: The market is being held outside on the grounds adjacent to Holy Trinity Parish located at 6415 Atlantic Avenue, Ventnor, NJ 08406.
+Location: The Market is being held outside on the grounds adjacent to Holy Trinity Parish located at 6415 Atlantic Avenue, Ventnor, NJ 08406.

-4.Vendors must disclose all products they intend to sell.
-This will help the selection committee minimize the overlap of farm and food items being sold.
-All food products must be prepared in a commercial kitchen.
+Products: Vendors must disclose all products they intend to sell.
+It’s expected that specialty foods are handcrafted by the vendor and must be prepared in a commercial kitchen.

-5.Farm products should be harvested no more than 48 hours before being offered for sale at the market.
+Harvesting: Farm products should be harvested no more than 48 hours before being offered for sale at the market.
 Farmers are permitted to bring produce from neighboring New Jersey farms.

 There are 3 ways to submit an application:

-2) Print, complete, scan, then email to firstname.lastname@example.org
+2) Print/Scan then email to firstname.lastname@example.org

-$200 for a 10’ x 10’ location
+for a 10’ x 10’ location

-$150 for each additional 10’ x 10’ space
+for each additional 10’ x 10’ space